Logo

 3.

-Cameron Crowe directed his seminal work, the autobiographical film Almost Famous, who is loosely based on his early career as a teen writer for Rolling Stone.
+Cameron Crowe directed his seminal work, the autobiographical film Almost Famous, which is loosely based on his early career as a teen writer for Rolling Stone.

 4.